PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 ##
 # Section 2: Application Security with Prisma Cloud
 > [!NOTE]
 > *This portion of the workshop is intended to be view-only.
 Those with existing access to Prisma Cloud can follow along but is not recommended to onboard any of the workshop content into a production deployment of Prisma Cloud.
-Use this guide as an example and the content within for demonstration purposes only.*
+Use this guide as an example and the content within for demonstration purposes only.
+Follow along if you have a sandbox Prisma Cloud tenant.*

 ## Welcome to Prisma Cloud
 ![](images/prisma-welcome.png)